-We have been working with the finance sector for over five years in innovative collaborations that seek to integrate extra-financial risks and opportunities into mainstream finance and lending.
-These extra-financial issues, such as carbon, water and biodiversity, are increasingly material to financing decisions.
+We have been working with the finance sector for over five years.
+Through innovative collaborations, we seek to integrate long-term financial risks and opportunities into mainstream finance and lending.
+These extra-financial issues, such as carbon, water and biodiversity, are increasingly important to financing decisions.

-At WWF-UK we are focused on two main areas of work: Climate Credible Investment, and Financing Sustainable Ecosystems.
-Both areas are supported by broader engagement on corporate tranparency.
+At WWF-UK we are focused on two main areas of work: Climate Credible Investment, and Natural Capital (financing sustainable ecosystems.
+Both areas are supported by broader engagement on corporate transparency.

-The investment sector needs to reallocate capital away from carbon intensive industries to investments which help meet our climate ambitions.
-For that to happen, we need a more sophisticated understanding of carbon risk, an increased appetite to seek out appropriate renewable and low carbon investment opportunities as well as more robust enabling policies set by Governments.
+WWF-UK urges that the sector directs investment away from these carbon intensive industries and into solutions to our climate problem, such as renewable energy.
+In doing this, we urge for a more sophisticated understanding of carbon risk, and an appetite to seek out appropriate renewable and low carbon investment opportunities.
+More robust enabling policies set by governments are also required.

-In investment terms, this means directing investment away from fossil fuels and into solutions such as renewable energy, something which has been echoed by others credible international bodies such as the IEA, OECD, IMF and World Bank.
-In January 2014, the sustainable investment organisation Ceres calculated that US$36tn in global investment in clean energy will be required by 2050 (a target the IEA recently revised up to US$44tn), in order to keep global temperature rise below 2°C. This means that "the world needs to invest an average of US$1tn per year in clean energy for the next 36 years to avoid climate catastrophe".
+This call is echoed by other international bodies including the IEA, OECD, IMF and World Bank.
+In January 2014, the sustainable investment organisation Ceres calculated that US$36 trillion in global investment in clean energy will be required by 2050 (a target the IEA recently revised up to US$44 trillion), in order to keep global temperature rise below 2°C. This means that "the world needs to invest an average of US$1 trillion per year in clean energy for the next 36 years to avoid climate catastrophe".